The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 1. Start with your workflow, not the platform

 Map out your actual order process.
 From the moment a customer starts thinking about ordering, all the way through to delivery and invoice.
 What information do you need to collect?
 What decisions happen at each step?
-Where does customization happen?
+Where does customisation happen?

 Once you know your workflow, you can evaluate whether a platform supports it.
 Most don't.